xnavratil/cpp-driver/README.md

-:warning: **The C/C++ driver is in maintenance mode.
-We are still accepting pull-requests and we will occasionally release critical bug fixes, but no ongoing active development is being done currently.**

-# DataStax C/C++ Driver for Apache Cassandra® and DataStax Products
+# C/C++ Driver for ScyllaDB

-A modern, feature-rich and highly tunable C/C++ client library for [Apache Cassandra®] 2.1+ using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
-This driver can also be used with other DataStax
+A modern, feature-rich and **shard-aware** C/C++ client library for [ScyllaDB] using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
+Forked from Datastax `cpp-driver`.
-products:

-* [DataStax Enterprise]
-* [DataStax Constellation]

 ## Getting the Driver

-Binary versions of the driver, available for multiple operating systems and multiple architectures, can be obtained from our [download server].
-The source code is made available via [GitHub].
+**Releases are coming soon.** For beta-testing we recommend to build the driver from sources.

 Packages for the driver's dependencies, libuv (1.x), OpenSSL, and zlib are also provided under the `dependencies` directory for each platform (if applicable).